Beech and Willow Rise, Kirkby

 That is a matter for the management company and buildings’ owners.
 The buildings are privately owned and are not owned or managed by Knowsley Council.

-The Council will work with the management company and partners to manage the long-term security of the buildings.
+Should this happen, the Council will work with the management company and partners to manage the long-term security of the buildings.

 Will I be compensated?